MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListItems.md

 - FileHash: The exact SHA256 file hash value.
 - Sender domains and email addresses: The exact domain or email address value.
 - Url: The exact URL value.
--  IP: There is only support for IPv6 addresses only.
-You can add single IPv6 address in the form of Colon-Hexadecimal or Zero-compression Notation.
-CIDR IPv6 is supported (range from 1-128 is supported)
+- IP: IPv6 addresses only.
+Single IPv6 addresses in colon-hexadecimal or zero-compression format or CIDR IPv6 ranges from 1 to 128.

 This value is shown in the Value property of the entry in the output of the Get-TenantAllowBlockListItems cmdlet.